RajaJamaal/Local-Code-Assistant-Agent/docs/vscode.md

 cd vscode-extension
 npm install
 npm run compile
+# (optional) package for local install
+npm install -g @vscode/vsce
+vsce package
 ```

 Open the `vscode-extension/` folder in VSCode and press `F5` to start an **Extension Development Host**.
 Inside that window you can trigger:

 - **Local Code Assistant: Run Query** – prompt for any command
 - **Local Code Assistant: Use Selection** – send current selection (+ optional instructions) to the CLI

+Responses now appear both in the output channel and in a history-enabled webview panel with buttons to copy each result and (when applicable) open newly created files directly in VSCode.
+For personal use, you can also run `make package-extension` from the repo root to compile and package the latest extension build into a `.vsix` that VSCode can install (`code --install-extension <file>`).

 ## Configuration